 Invert sugar syrup is a mixture of glucose and fructose.
 The sucrose is split into its component monosaccharides by hydrolysis.
 The sucrose in solution is heated with a small quantity of acid such as citric acid.
 After inversion, the solution is neutralised by the addition of soda.
 The invert syrup is sweeter than sugar and it contributes to a moist, tender texture in the biscuit.

 Yeast is normally used in the production of cream crackers.
 The yeast is most active at temperatures of 30° – 35°C during dough fermentation.
 At temperatures above 40°C, the yeast activity stops and is therefore inactive during the baking process.

 Sodium bicarbonate (“soda”).
 Soda is readily soluble and it reacts with acidulants in the dough in the presence of water, producing carbon dioxide and decomposing to salt and water.
 The speed of the reaction may be controlled by the type of acidulant used.
 The leavening of the dough takes place during mixing and fermentation of the dough.

 Ammonium bicarbonate (“vol”).
 This leavening agent decomposes completely when heated, producing carbon dioxide, ammonia and water.
 The reaction is rapid at around 60°C and therefore the expansion of the dough takes place during the initial stages of baking.

-Fats are a vitally important ingredient in achieving the texture, mouth feel, and the bite of the biscuit.
+Fats for biscuits are a vitally important ingredient in achieving the texture, mouth feel, and the bite of the biscuit.
 Crackers and hard biscuits have relatively low percentages of fats in the recipes, while soft cookies have high amounts of fat.

 Recipes with high fat contents require little water for producing a cohesive dough and produce soft, short doughs.
 During mixing, the fat coats the flour particles and this inhibits hydration and interrupts the formation of the gluten.
 Fats also tend to inhibit the leavening action of the carbon dioxide diffusion in the dough during baking and this produces a softer, finer texture.
 Where both fat and sugar amounts in the recipe are high, they combine to make a soft, syrupy, chewy texture.